Call for Local Meetups

 • Featured as local meetup organisers on our website.

-While we strive to keep all LoG events freely accessible, we recognize that charging a modest registration fee can provide resources to support your meetup.
+Funding the meetup: While we strive to keep all LoG events as accessible as possible, charging a modest registration fee can provide resources to support your meetup.
 We do not object to this practice in principle but want to ensure it aligns with our commitment to inclusivity, with the following constraints:

-• Declaration: Registration fees must be mentioned in the application form, including (1) the amount you intend to charge, (2) how the money will be collected, (3) how the funds will be utilized, and (4) whether there is a plan to provide reduced-fee access for participants.
+• Declaration: Registration fees must be mentioned in the application form, including (1) the amount you intend to charge, (2) how the money will be collected, (3) how the funds will be utilized, and (4) whether there is a plan to provide reduced-fee access for participants in need.

 • Fundraising: Fees must be collected by official and authorized bodies, like University offices.
-We discourage collecting the money on private bank accounts.
+We discourage collecting the money in private bank accounts.

 • Code of Conduct: LoG declines all responsibility for the management and use of the funds raised.

-We anyways encourage organisers to seek sponsors to cover the event’s expenses to guarantee a freely accessible event.
+We encourage organisers to seek sponsors as early as possible to cover the event’s expenses to guarantee the event is as accessible as possible.

 Thank you for your interest in contributing to the success of our conference!